 For example, in a recent case, an Executor who transferred assets to a beneficiary on a promise that the beneficiary would pay the tax was liable to HMRC when the beneficiary reneged on his promise and left the country.
 The Executor was left with a bill of around £341,000 to pay!

-Do I Need a Solicitor for a Probate?
+Do I Need a Lawyer for a Probate?

 We would recommend obtaining probate legal advice from a Solicitor or equivalent legal expert, particularly in cases where the Estate may be taxable.
 Even if an Estate is not taxable there may be family frictions that would warrant the benefit of legal advice.